lpereira-ue/survlab/README.md

 ## Overview

 `survlab` provides functions for imputing non-detect values in environmental laboratory data using survival models (including Tobit models) with automatic distribution selection.
-This package is designed specifically for environmental engineers, consultants, and laboratory professionals working with analytical data where measurements fall below detection limits or limits of quantification (LOQ).
+Is designed specifically for working with analytical data where measurements fall below detection limits or limits of quantification (LOQ).

 ## Key Features